Edwards-R/redlist_docs/bayesian_docs.md

 This method takes the start and end point per cycle of the model and calculates the trend.
 This is repeated for every repetition, then the resulting trends are condensed to a mean average trend.

 ### Differences
 There are frequently substantial differences between the means calculated by each of these methods, though whether these differences are significant is unknown.
-Making this harder is that these trends are expressed as percentage points (percentage chance between two percentages), during a period which has experienced significant growth.
+Making this harder is that these trends are expressed as percentage points (percentage chance between two percentages), during a period in which the subject matter has, overall, experienced significant growth.
 The nature of a percentage change means that high increases, especially with smaller starting points, result in larger percentage changes and therefore larger discrepencies between the Arithmetic and Bayesian means.